tailor-cms/odma/infrastructure/README.md

 # Infrastructure Deployment

-AWS infrastructure provisioning for the App Starter project using Pulumi and TypeScript.
+AWS infrastructure provisioning for the Odma template using Pulumi and TypeScript.

 ## 🏗️ Architecture Overview